-Fundrise is a Washington D.C.-based company that is empowering ordinary investors to invest in high-quality real estate from the comfort of their computer or smartphone.
+Fundrise is a Washington D.C.-based real estate crowdfunding company enabling non-accredited investors to invest in high-quality real estate from their computer or smartphone.
 Investors can earn 8%-10%+ yields via one of the most passive income streams I’ve come across.
 After six months of investing on the platform, this is my Fundrise review.

 As mentioned in recent income updates, I’ve been investing in Fundrise to add to my passive income portfolio.
 Both index and dividend growth investors can benefit from adding real estate to your asset allocations.

 When investing with Fundrise, your money goes into private real estate investments, typically apartment complexes, construction loans, and acquisition loans.
 Enabled by technology, the Fundrise platform gives ordinary investors access to investments once reserved for professionals.

 More than 140,000 investors now invest their money with Fundrise.
 The eREIT and eFund investment products are a low-cost way to own diversified real estate across the U.S. These products are scrutinized by the Securities and Exchange Commission (SEC) which makes them available to non-accredited investors (i.e. non-millionaires), unlike the options on other real estate crowdfunding sites.

 In this Fundrise review, I’ll go over real estate crowdfunding, the Fundrise platform (including screen shots and earnings from my personal account), and compare Fundrise to other similar platforms.

 Full disclosure: Since the start of 2017, I’ve invested $10,000 of my own money into five Fundrise eREITs.
 Real estate financing has changed forever and I’m optimistic about this long-term investment opportunity.
 Since I’m not currently excited about stock market valuations, I’m putting my money into multiple real estate crowdfunding sites.
 I’m also a Fundrise affiliate.